-(b) The minimum regulatory fee that a company must pay is twenty dollars.
+(b) The minimum regulatory fee that a company must pay is one hundred and fifty dollars.

-(c) The twenty-dollar minimum regulatory fee is waived for any company with less than twenty thousand dollars in gross intrastate operating revenue.

-(d) The commission does not grant extensions for payment of regulatory fees.
+(c) (d) The commission does not grant extensions for payment of regulatory fees.

 (e) If a company does not pay its regulatory fee by May 1, the commission will assess an automatic late fee of two percent of the amount due, plus one percent interest for each month the fee remains unpaid.